Tomas-Ka/obsidian-blog/_notes/summer-japan/Summer-Day-5.md

 The very next step was to cross over the famous scramble crossing!
 People hype it up a bit more than it deserves, at the end of the day it's just an omnidirectional crossing, but it **is** a really cool idea, just maybe not quite that cool.

+Next thing visible from the station exit is a famous shopping mall, the 109 building.
+It's a mecca for certain fashion subgenres in Tokyo, especially for teenage girls.
+The reason I find it interesting is because it features quite prominently in one of the best Nintendo DS games ever made (The World Ends With You), but there it has been renamed the 104 building, probably to avoid copyright.

 <span class="rightimg">
 <span class="smallimg">